nycterent/actual-mcp/README.md

 podman build -t actual-mcp .
 ```

+### Running in stdio mode

-Run the container, providing your Actual configuration via environment
-variables.
-In stdio mode (recommended for Claude Desktop) you don't need to
+Provide your Actual configuration via environment variables.
+In stdio mode (recommended for Claude Desktop) no ports need to be mapped:
-map any ports:

 ```bash
 docker run -i --rm \